 Natural gas is a major player in producing electricity.
 In 2021, 42% of the electricity in Texas came from natural gas, according to ERCOT.
 Right now, we’re dealing with a couple of unique circumstances.

 While the war in Ukraine has had more of an impact on gasoline prices, it still has had some effect on natural gas prices.
-We talked with Energy Ogre’s Sr. Vice President of Automated Operations, David Kinchen, to provide more insight for our members.
+We talked with Energy Ogre’s Chief Operating Officer, David Kinchen, to provide more insight for our members.

 “There's only a little bit of our natural gas capacity that can be exported to Europe or Asia through liquefied natural gas,” Kinchen said.
 “That has been absolutely maxed out for a period of time, and we probably won't get incremental capacity even in the next several years.
 That ability to put it on a ship at a terminal and move it outside the U.S. is very, very limited.”